Ohio State’s Philosophy on Institutional and Leadership Statements

 In February 1967, University of Chicago President George W. Beadle appointed the committee on the Role of the University in Political and Social Action, chaired by law professor and First Amendment scholar Harry Kalven Jr. The committee was charged with providing “a statement on the University’s role in political and social action.”

-The committee found that the university was a community comprised of individuals with multiple and competing points of view, and that freedom of expression was essential to preserving this diversity of perspectives.
+The committee found that the university was a community comprised of individuals with multiple and competing points of view, and that freedom of expression was essential to preserving this range of perspectives.
 For the university to attempt to declare a collective position on any issue would automatically censure those members of its community who disagreed with that position.

 Students walk the paths of The Oval during the fall semester.